-Training future specialists is an important success factor for practising the Company's philosophy of filling new or vacated positions internally.
-That is why SMP employed 184 trainees as of the balance sheet date (prior year: 200), covering a wide range of different training vocations.
+In order to be in accordance with the company's philosophy of filling vacant positions with internal employees, the training of future specialists is a key success factor.
+That is why SMP employed 161 trainees as of the balance sheet date (prior year: 184), covering a wide range of different training vocations.
 One important and growing factor in this respect is the collaboration with the dual-track university in order to ensure the supply of highly qualified junior staff.

 In this context, our internal department-specific training activities (trainee programs) are being enhanced and expanded.
 The activities regarding the company-internal, department-specific training activities, the "trainee programs", still have high priority.
-Hence, for instance, the global trainees no. 5 and no. 6 will start in fiscal year 2019/2020 in the global trainee program, which was introduced in calendar year 2018.
 The demand for and interest of the departments in these skilled workers, perfectly trained for the organization, is huge and feedback is constantly positive.